romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What are the differences in the CodeQL database creation process for compiled and interpreted languages?
+Q: What are the differences in the CodeQL database creation process for compiled and interpreted languages?
 <details><summary>Show the answer</summary><p>

 - **For interpreted languages, the extractor runs directly on the source code**